sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 * Open the Toggl account and make sure it can access all relevant projects
 * Invite the employee to PeopleForce and ask them to review their profile information
 * Invite the employee to Dipendenti in Cloud and explain them the related policies
-* Add the GitHub account of the employee (or open it if not available) to Sparkfabrik organization and relevant projects
+* Add the GitHub account of the employee (or open it if not available) to SparkFabrik organization and relevant projects
 * Add the account to company's OpenVPN firewall (for external access)

 ## Things to do on the first day